khronokernel/OpenCore-Asus-X299/README.md

 * [Display Brightness and Volume with Apple Keyboard](https://github.com/the0neyouseek/MonitorControl/releases)
 * CPU Name
    * Easy fix under `PlatformInfo->SMBIOS->ProcessorType->3841`
-* Boot Chime to internal speaker(hooked up a genuine PowerMac speaker)
+* Boot Chime to internal speaker(hooked up a genuine PowerMac speaker!)
 * OpenCore GUI
   * Above 2 will require the resources folder to be populated with files from here: [OcBinaryData](https://github.com/acidanthera/OcBinaryData)